DC retirement income study: Connecting savings with income

 This is not intended to be legal or tax advice or to offer a comprehensive resource for tax qualified retirement plans.
 Any products referenced are not intended to represent any specific Invesco products.

-Our 2022 retirement income study focused on plan sponsor and member preferences for turning defined contribution (DC) savings into retirement income.
-We teamed with leading research firm Greenwald Research on an extensive study involving connecting with more than 100 plan sponsors and consultants and 1,100 members (all working for large US organizations with at least 5,000 employees) through online surveys, in-depth interviews, and virtual focus groups.
+Our 2022 retirement income study focused on plan sponsor and participant preferences for turning defined contribution (DC) savings into retirement income.
+We teamed with leading research firm Greenwald Research on an extensive study involving connecting with more than 100 plan sponsors and consultants and 1,100 participants (all working for large US organizations with at least 5,000 employees) through online surveys, in-depth interviews, and virtual focus groups.

-Plan sponsors’ thinking has evolved with most recognizing the importance and value of members staying in plan.
-In fact, almost eight in 10 preferred members keep their assets in the plan at retirement, with half (50%) saying they have taken steps to encourage it.
+Plan sponsors’ thinking has evolved with most recognizing the importance and value of participants staying in plan.
+In fact, almost eight in 10 preferred participants keep their assets in the plan at retirement, with half (50%) saying they have taken steps to encourage it.

-Plan features that have helped members save for retirement over the years may not quite fit the needs of near-term and current retirees today as they start to spend down their savings.
-Echoing that notion is the fact that many members felt that their plan did not offer enough investment choice or flexibility to accommodate their unique needs in retirement.
-However, our research shows members are open to staying in the plan at retirement under the right circumstances.
+Plan features that have helped participants save for retirement over the years may not quite fit the needs of near-term and current retirees today as they start to spend down their savings.
+Echoing that notion is the fact that many participants felt that their plan did not offer enough investment choice or flexibility to accommodate their unique needs in retirement.
+However, our research shows participants are open to staying in the plan at retirement under the right circumstances.

 Related insights